-Field Function Note Peripheral Device Auto Management Enables or disables the automatic management feature for Raritan environmental sensor packages. • The default is to enable it.
-See How the Automatic Management Function Works (on page 117).
-Altitude Specifies the PX2 device's altitude above sea level when a Raritan's DPX differential air pressure sensor is attached. • Range: 0 to 3000 meters (0 to 9842 feet) The device's altitude is associated with the altitude correction factor.
-See Altitude Correction Factors (on page 632).
+Field Function Note Inrush Guard Delay Prevents a circuit breaker trip due to inrush current when many devices connected to the PDU are turned on.
+Range: 100 milliseconds to 2 seconds See Inrush Current and Inrush Guard Delay (on page 156).
+Peripheral Device Z Coordinate Format Determines how to describe the vertical locations (Z coordinates) of Raritan environmental sensor packages.
+Options: Rack-Units and Free-Form See Z Coordinate Format (on page 157).
+To specify the location of any sensor/actuators in the data center, see Individual Sensor/Actuator Pages (on page 196).
+Peripheral Device Auto Management Enables or disables the automatic management feature for Raritan environmental sensor packages.The default is to enable it.
+See How the Automatic Management Function Works (on page 157).
+Altitude Specifies the PX3 device's altitude above sea level when a Raritan's DPX differential air pressure sensor is attached.
+Range: 0 to 3000 meters (0 to 9842 feet) The device's altitude is associated with the altitude correction factor.
+See Altitude Correction Factors (on page 710).
 The default altitude measurement unit is meter.
-See Setting Default Measurement Units (on page 183).
+See Setting Default Measurement Units (on page 224).
 You can have the measurement unit vary between meter and foot according to user credentials.
-See Setting Your Preferred Measurement Units (on page 182).
+See Setting Your Preferred Measurement Units (on page 223).

-► To reset ALL active energy counters:
+To reset ALL active energy counters:

-An active energy reading is a value of total accumulated energy, which is never reset, even if the power fails or the PX2 is reset.
+An active energy reading is a value of total accumulated energy, which is never reset, even if the power fails or the PX3 is reset.
 However, you can manually reset this reading to restart the energy accumulation process.